 In Gran Turismo, a car’s condition and engineering play an important role in winning races.
 I discovered that the vehicle could handle the corner better and win races with proper modifications, which created a winning streak that I want to keep in the game.
 The playing experience drove my curiosity on fluid dynamics and mechanics, and the game taught me how downforce and fuel mixture helped a vehicle perform better in races.
 I realized that I could learn these technical theories deeper and build a solid foundation to study motorsport by picking Mechanical Engineering as my Major.

+Notes: OK

 Briefly discuss your reasons for pursuing the second choice major you have selected.
 (Respond in 100 words or fewer.) *

 I was fascinated by the amount of E-Waste my household has.
-There are lots of unused laptops and tablets in my house, which, if refurbished, could work again and do basic tasks such as browsing the internet.
-I saw this opportunity and went ahead to fix every gadget and computer I could find in my house.
-At that time, there was Covid, and there was a demand for cheap and durable laptops, so I decided to sell all the unused laptops and tablets I had fixed.
+There are lots of unused laptops and tablets, which, if refurbished, could work again and do basic tasks such as browsing the internet.
+I took this opportunity to fix every gadget and computer in my house.
+During the Covid-19 pandemic, there was demand for cheap and durable laptops, so I decided to sell the unused laptops and tablets I had fixed.
 It was a win-win situation, from which I realized I could solidify my understanding of both engineering and entrepreneurship by picking Integrated Business & Engineering as my Major.